-All Soldiers arriving to Fort Drum sign in at the Reception Activity Welcome Center, Clark Hall, building P-10720 Mount Belvedere Boulevard.
-The Reception Activity Welcome Center is staffed 24 hours a day, 365 days a year.
-If assistance is needed, call 315-772-0423 or 1-800-661-7158.
+All soldiers arriving to Fort Drum must sign in at the Reception Activity Barracks at 4412 Camp Swift Road.
+The Staff Duty is staffed 24 hours a day, 365 days a year.
+If assistance is needed, call 315-772-0423 or 800-661-7158.

-You will be given an in-processing schedule on your Day 1 of in-processing, which will be at Clark Hall.
+You will be given an in-processing schedule on Day 1 of in-processing, which will be at Clark Hall.
 Your unit will be contacted and informed of your arrival and a sponsor from your unit will arrive to greet you.
-You will be scheduled with finance to complete your travel voucher (DD 1351-2).
-You will have your medical and dental records checked and be scheduled for any appointments.
-You will also receive briefs from TRICARE, along with transportation information, Child and Youth Services, and Army Community Service (ACS).
-We highly recommend you bring your spouse to the day 1 classes.
-On the afternoon of Day 1 In-Processing at Clack hall, all SGTs and below will get a tour of the installation.
-Spouses are highly encouraged to attend all or some of in processing.
-Keep in mind that your spouse can attend some or all of in processing even after the soldier has finished.
+You will be scheduled with the Finance Office to complete your travel voucher, DD Form 1351-2.
+You will have your medical and dental records checked and any necessary appointments scheduled.
+You will also receive briefs from TRICARE, along with transportation information, Child and Youth Services, and Army Community Service (Family Resource Center).
+We highly recommend you bring your spouse to Day 1 classes.
+On the afternoon of Day 1, in-processing at Clark Hall.
+Spouses are highly encouraged to attend all or some of in-processing.
+Keep in mind that a spouse can attend some or all of in-processing even after the soldier has finished.

 A limited number of rooms are available for your pet to stay with you.
-It is strongly recommended that you make pet boarding arrangements prior to arrival if needed.
+It is strongly recommended that you make pet boarding arrangements prior to arrival, if needed.
 See the Household Goods-Shipping Pets narrative for a list of pet boarding facilities.

-If you are a married Soldier or have custody of your children, make sure your orders state “dependents – yes".
-If your orders do not state “dependents – yes" seek guidance from your losing unit about having your orders amended.
+If you are a married soldier or have custody of your children, make sure your orders state “dependents – yes.”
+If your orders do not state “dependents – yes,” seek guidance from your losing unit about having your orders amended.